Causal chiral 2-form electrodynamics: Causality II

 For parallel wave propagation ($|{\bf k}\times {\bf p}|=0$) we set $k_1=k_3=0$ in \eqref{pol1}.
 This yields \be \omega = \left(-2p\HH_{p^2} \mp \HH_s\right) k_5 = \mp \left(\frac{\sqrt{v}\HH_v \pm \sqrt{u}\HH_u}{\sqrt{v} \pm \sqrt{u}}\right)k_5\, , \ee where \eqref{fds} has been used for the second equality.
 The group velocities are therefore \be v_g^\pm = \left| \frac{[\hh'(\sigma)]^2\pm \sqrt{u/v}}{ \hh^\prime(\sigma)\left(1 \pm \sqrt{u/v}\right)}\right|\, . \ee Let us focus on $v_g^+$.
 The condition $v_g^+\le 1$ is equivalent to \be \hh'(\sigma) \in \left[\sqrt{u/v}, 1\right]\, . \ee We already know, for $\sigma\ge0$, that causality requires $\hh'(\sigma)\le 1$.
 We now learn that this causality condition applies more generally.
-More importantly, for the issue at hand, we learn that causality requires $\hh'\ge \sqrt{u/v}$.
+More importantly for the issue at hand, we learn that causality requires $\hh'\ge \sqrt{u/v}$.
 By comparing this inequality with the relation \eqref{hp2} (which defines $\sigma$) we see that causality requires $\sigma\ge 0$.

 This shows that for theories with $\gamma>0$ causality requires us to impose the restriction $\sigma\ge0$ on the domain of $\hh(\sigma)$, which implies a restriction of the domain of $\HH(u,v)$ to $R_+$.
 But is this restriction consistent?
-We address this question in the following subsection.